Philippe the Original

-Philippe's, or "Philippe the Original" (/fɪˈliːps/ fi-LEEPS) is a restaurant located in downtown Los Angeles, California.
+"Philippe the Original", commonly known as Philippe's (/fɪˈliːps/ fi-LEEPS) is a restaurant located in downtown Los Angeles, California.
 The restaurant is well known for continuously operating since 1908, making it one of the oldest restaurants in Los Angeles.
 It is also renowned for claiming to be the inventor of the French dip sandwich.

 The restaurant has been located at 1001 North Alameda Street, on the edge of Chinatown, in the Historical District of Los Angeles, two blocks north of Olvera Street, and close to Union Station, since 1951.

 History

 Philippe Mathieu emigrated from France to Buffalo, New York, in 1901, moving to Los Angeles in 1903.
 He opened a deli with his brother, Arbin, shortly after arriving.
 In 1908 he opened his first Philippe restaurant at 300 N. Alameda Street, where he served roast beef, roast pork, roast lamb, liver pâté and blood sausage.
 Mathieu's restaurants were in L.A.'s traditional Frenchtown neighborhood, which was razed to build Los Angeles City Hall.

 In 1911, the Mathieu brothers opened the New Poodle Dog French Restaurant at 156 North Spring Street.
 The New Poodle was a white tablecloth restaurant, and after two years, they closed it and opened another inexpensive place at 617 North Alameda.
 In 1918, Philippe moved the restaurant to 246 Aliso Street, where he first served his French dipped sandwiches.

 In 1925, to avoid frequent rent increases, Mathieu bought his own property at 364 Aliso Street.
 Two years later, he sold the restaurant to a lawyer whose name is unknown, who failed at running the restaurant.
 A few months later, in 1927, Mathieu bought back the restaurant and sold it to brothers David and Harry Martin, making good on his promise to his wife to retire at 50; Mathieu died in 1960 at the age of 72.
 The Martins and their in-laws the Binders have run Philippe's ever since.
 John and Richard Binder took over running the restaurant following the retirement of their father William "Bill" Binder in 1985.

 From 1927 to 1941, Philippe's was open 24 hours a day.
 In 1951, the Martins moved Philippe's to its present location at 1001 N. Alameda Street due to the construction of the Hollywood Freeway.

 Cole's Pacific Electric Buffet claims to have existed before Philippe's, but Cole's closed for renovations in March 2007 and reopened in December 2008.
 Philippe's claims to be the longest continuously operating restaurant in Los Angeles.

 The restaurant is featured in Visiting... with Huell Howser Episode 413.